Jazzpirate/Songbook/README.md

   `wilson_steven.tex` would have as first line `% Steven Wilson`.
 This is the name that will actually appear in the final document.
 - Add the individual songs to the artist's file using the syntax provided by the songs package.
-With the small exception that you should use the command `\newsong{<title>}` to start a new song to add it to the table of contents Details on the syntax can be found in the [official documentation](http://songs.sourceforge.net/) of the package.
+With the small exception that you should use the command `\newsong{<title>}` to start a new song to add it to the table of contents (the handling of indices in the songs packages is... not well suited for artist-song-subordering).
+  Details on the syntax can be found in the [official documentation](http://songs.sourceforge.net/) of the package.
   Note, that the songs will appar in the final document in the same order as they are in the artists `.tex`-file.
-- Having done so, simply run the `build.jar` (usually via `java -jar build.jar`), which should take care of all the rest for you by assembling the individual band files into one `main.tex` and compiling it to a `pdf` with table of contents etc. directly.
+- Having done so, simply run the `build.jar` (usually via `java -jar build.jar`), which should take care of all the rest for you by assembling the individual band files into one `main.tex` and compiling it to two `pdf` files (`main.pdf` and `mobile.pdf`, which is optimized for phone screens - well, mine, to be precise) with table of contents etc. directly.
   In case there are problems, you can manually compile the `main.tex` to get proper error messages.

 ### Additional Features